Absulit/BlueMarble/README.txt

 (v1.0)This is an early stage of BlueMarble, it is fully functional, but not as I would like to.

-I want more components, more control over the ActionBar and TabBar, few tweeks on the Window system, a input textfield (there is a native input textfield provided by Adobe)
+I want more components, more control over the ActionBar and TabBar, few tweeks on the Window system, an input textfield (there is a native input textfield provided by Adobe)

 - WARNING